engtech-workshops/preu-python-workshop/src/datavisualiser.md

         </span>

     !!! info
-        Make sure you have the `data.csv` file on your machine
+        Make sure you have downloaded the `data.csv` file on your machine

 2. In Spyder, we need to call a function to let the user to choose the CSV file to be imported.